 “Ageing as well as lifestyle and genetic factors are also likely culprits,” says Sawyer.
 “For example, muscle mass typically diminishes with age while adipose tissue increases.
 Loss of muscle mass can reduce metabolic rate so it may not be not so easy to maintain the same weight with the same level of dietary intake as previously.”

-Suzie Sawyer’s tips to help ease your menopause woes
+Suzie Sawyer's tips on managing your weight during the menopause include:

 Eating a balanced diet rich in fresh fruits and vegetables, particularly broccoli, sprouts and carrots, is the cornerstone to maintaining healthy hormone balance.
 As important, is including soya lentils, chickpeas, flaxseeds, oats and wholegrain rice which all contain phytoestrogens.
 These are plant-based foods which help to balance hormones and provide oestrogenic ‘activity’ where required.